DeeGee1337/dxd9-internal/README.md

 # dxd9-internal
- csgo internal trampoline, endscene
+Outdated and old internal hack for csgo with trampoline, endscene Manualmapping in a legit module
-Manualmapping with legit module
+ -> without special vac protection and a very obv. thread but it was undetected at that time lol